fluencelabs/examples/marine-examples/README.md

     }
 }
 ```
-We describe the services as named pairs for config file and directory with .wasm files(1), then in test function we create services(2).
+We describe the services as named pairs of config file and directory with .wasm files(1), then in test function we create services(2).
+Please note, that each service creates its own `marine` runtime.
 Then, we create a structure(3) to pass it to a function from interface of `producer` service(4) and finally pass its result to the `consumer` service.
 The `ServiceInterface` and interface structures are accessed through `marine_test_env` — the module defined by the `marine_test` macro.
 The functions in turn are accessed through the `ServiceInterace` instance.

 Now we can build services:
 ```shell